Wetiqe/MIMIC_I61/README.md

 Our credentialed account is owned by Jianzhang Ni, and the cridential approvement can be found at `./etc/physionet_credential.png`.

 We download the data locally and select the data of our interest based on their document.
-We are only able to share part of this dataset through the Google Drive :https://drive.google.com/drive/folders/12Z7bGPTRHWv0kEGcOkqH7kCf7XNEqJCf?usp=sharing
+We are only able to share part of this dataset.

+The data is also avaliable on the Google Drive :https://drive.google.com/drive/folders/12Z7bGPTRHWv0kEGcOkqH7kCf7XNEqJCf?usp=sharing

 ## Project Structure